SHOPPINGCLAW

 Next reads

-Keep going from trust into setup and protocol posture.
+Keep going from trust into publishing and the protocol guide.